-We will be evaluating how effective this first round of the fund has been in meeting its aims and outcomes.
-We will expect organisations who receive a grant of £500,000 or above to submit an evaluation return at the end of their project.
+We will be evaluating how effective this fund has been in meeting its aims and outcomes.
+We require organisations who receive a grant of £500,000 or above to submit an in-depth evaluation return at the end of their project, via Grantium.
 We will require all applicants to engage with Arts Council England, DCMS and any appointed independent evaluators as required.